Please note, the recruitment for this role is being administered by the Local Government Association on behalf of Local Partnerships LLP

 - Extensive experience advising procuring authorities (at senior and contract management level) of contractual, commercial and operational issues

 - Detailed knowledge of government (local and central) procurement methods and contracts, strategic and commercial management, outsourcing, governance issues and change management

 - Substantial experience of working on high profile complex projects with a track record of effective delivery

 - Excellent stakeholder engagement and management skills including the ability to deliver solutions that meet collective needs and communicate in a variety of different ways

-- Able to work as part of effective teams within organisational structures to deliver projects and commissions
+- Able to specify, create and manage effective teams within organisational structures to deliver projects and commissions

-From a specific Resource and Waste Programme perspective, we are looking for:
+From a specific PFI / PPP perspective, we are looking for: